euclidprobe/euclidprobe.github.io/pages/mydoc/02c_Voron.md

 </div>

 ## Straight Armed Gantry Dock & Mount
-This mount attaches to the rear extrusion of the gantry, attaches with longer screws, M5x16, in the native holes of the left side motor bracket.
+This mount attaches to the rear extrusion of the gantry, in the native holes of the left side motor bracket.
 Requires the use of the Omron90 mount.
-Lateral adjustment bu the thru-bolt on the bottom, M5x16.
+Lateral adjustment buy the thru-bolt on the bottom, M5x16.
 Fine vertical adjustment via the slotted holes in the Omron mount.

-Currently untested and unproven to our knowledge- please contact us if difficulties are encountered.
-This configuration should be compatible with the other detachable probe macros for Voron.
+This probe orientation / configuration should be compatible with the other detachable probe macros for Voron.

 <div style="width:100%;text-align:center;">
 <a href="images\02-voron\Voron2.4_XRailMount2.png" data-lity>